 If you want to prevent your loan from being denied before closing, be very conservative with your spending between the time you apply for a loan and the time you close.
 The lender will monitor your spending and your credit history up to the day of closing.

 Moving into a new house is exciting.
 It might be tempting to purchase everything you need for your new space: new furniture, appliances, or that large television you’ve been eyeing.
 Don’t do it – at least not before closing.
-If you apply for financing, your credit score will be affected.
-Even small fluctuations in your credit score can have a significant impact on your loan acceptance.
+If you apply for financing for these items, your credit score will be affected.
+Even small fluctuations in your credit score can have a significant impact on your mortgage loan acceptance.

 If you’re cleared to close, follow these tips to keep your closing day on track: